kylegilman/video-embed-thumbnail-generator/readme.txt

 The plugin adds several fields to any video uploaded to the WordPress Media Library.
 Just choose a few options and click Insert into Post and you'll get a shortcode in the post editor that will embed a flexible HTML5/Flash video player with a preview image.

-The plugin gives you the option to use either the lightweight, flexible Video.js HTML5 player or Adobe's Strobe Media Playback flash player.
+The plugin gives you the option to use either the lightweight, flexible Video.js HTML5 player or Adobe's Strobe Media Playback Flash player.
 The HTML5 player is styled the same in all browsers and is easily customizable.
 The Strobe Media Playback option will default to a Flash video player if you're using a Flash-compatible file (flv, f4v, mp4, mov, or m4v).
 Otherwise it will use the Video.js player as a fallback.

 You can also use the plugin to create a popup video gallery.
 The shortcode uses options similar to the WordPress image gallery shortcode.
 In its simplest form use the code `[KGVID gallery="true"][/KGVID]` to create a gallery of all videos attached to the post.
 Thumbnail size and video popup size can be set on the plugin settings page.

 If you have them installed on your server, the plugin can use FFMPEG or LIBAV to generate thumbnails and encode HTML5/mobile videos.
 By default the plugin looks for FFMPEG in `/usr/local/bin` but if the application is installed in a different place on your server, you can point it to the correct place in the plugin settings.
 Users running WordPress on Windows servers should try using Linux-style paths (with forward slashes instead of backslashes and a forward slash `/` instead of `C:\`)

-If FFMPEG is installed on your server, you can generate thumbnails using either the "Generate" or "Randomize" buttons.
+If FFMPEG or LIBAV is set up correctly, you can generate thumbnails using either the "Generate" or "Randomize" buttons.
 The "Generate" button will always generate thumbnails from the same frames of your video, evenly spaced.
 If you don't like them you can randomize the results with the "Randomize" button.
 If you want to see the first frame of the video, check the "Force 1st Frame Thumbnail" button.
 If you want really fine control you can enter timecode in the "Thumbnail Timecode" field.
 Use `mm:ss` format.
 If you want even more control you can use decimals to approximate frames.
 For example, `23.5` will generate a thumbnail halfway between the 23rd and 24th seconds in the video. `02:23.25` would be one quarter of the way between the 143rd and 144th seconds.
 You can generate as many or as few as you need (up to 99 at a time).
 The unused thumbnails will be deleted after you click "Insert into Post" or "Save Changes."

 In the plugin settings you can set the default maximum width and height based on the dimensions of your particular template and those values will be filled in when you open the window.
 If you generate thumbnails, the video display dimensions will be adjusted automatically to match the size and aspect ratio of the video file.
 You can make further adjustments if you want.
 After you choose a thumbnail it will be registered in the Wordpress Media Library and added to the post's attachments.